About The Farm at Prophetstown

 Treasurer: Tony Maniscalli

 We welcome, and rely on the generosity of volunteers who can give their time and talent to The Farm.
 Areas we can always use help with include; gardening, maintenance projects, greeting guests, facilitating or assisting with programs and special events, working farm-to-table dinners and more.
-Coming soon – we will be looking for volunteers to help greet visitors in our Tenant House on the weekends.
-Stay tuned to sign up!
+Due to COVID-19, many volunteer activities have been temporarily suspended.

 If you are interested in volunteering, either stop in and talk to one of the staff members or drop off a completed volunteer form.
 You can also email it to email@example.com.
+We will resume volunteer activities when the pandemic has passed.
 Thank you to the many wonderful volunteers that help make The Farm such a special place to spend time!

 Mr. Lee Goudy, who grew in Logansport, Indiana, began in his leadership role with The Farm at Prophetstown in May 2022.